 - SA13 Diagnostic laboratory medicine is followed by two study days, namely SA13a in the 6th year, 2nd semester. - 5.
-End-of-rotation evaluations are held at the end of every seven-week rotation.
-Students who obtain a final mark of at least 65%, are promoted in the rotation and need not sit the end-of-semester examination in that rotation. - In the first semester, this examination will be held three times (for students in the first semester of their sixth year of study). - In the second semester, this examination will also be held three times for students in the second semester of both the fifth and the sixth year of study. - 6.
-End-of-semester examinations are held in the relevant rotations of the semester of a SIC in which students have performed unsatisfactorily (i.e. less than 65%).
+End-of-rotation examinations are held at the end of every seven-week rotation. - In the first semester, this examination will be held three times (for students in the first semester of their sixth year of study). - In the second semester, this examination will also be held three times for students in the second semester of both the fifth and the sixth year of study. - 6.
+End-of-semester supplementary examinations are held in the relevant rotations of the semester of a SIC in which students have failed the standard (first examination).
 Students who fail these examinations, will not be admitted to the rotations of the subsequent semester and will be required to repeat and pass the unsuccessful rotation(s).
-(Further details in this regard appear in Rotation(s) failed or not promoted in below. - 7.
+(Further details in this regard appear in Rotation(s) failed below. - 7.
 During the first semester of the sixth year of study, two lecturing periods of two weeks each will be devoted to the following: GNK 689: Diagnostic laboratory medicine; Image-forming medicine; Evidence-based medicine; Bioethics.

-Rotation(s) failed or not promoted in
+Rotation(s) failed

-1. A student intern who fails a seven-week rotation or rotations for the first time (i.e. the end-of-rotation evaluation) or is not promoted in the rotation(s) in question, sits the end-of-semester examination in the rotation(s) in question.
-If successful in the second examination, he or she continues with the rotations of the following semester.
+- 1. A student intern who fails a seven-week rotation or rotations for the first time (i.e. the end-of-rotation examination) sits the end-of-semester supplementary examination in the rotation(s) in question.
+If successful in the supplementary examination, the student continues with the rotations of the following semester.
 If unsuccessful, the relevant rotation(s) must be repeated at the first opportunity in the next semester.
-The nature of such repetition must be regarded as remedial and it ends with the next end-of-rotation examination.

-- 2. The end-of-rotation examination for such student interns serves as the next official evaluation and must, as such, be monitored by external examiners.
+The nature of such repetition must be regarded as remedial and it ends with the next end-of-rotation examination. - 2.
+The end-of-rotation examination for such student interns serves as the next official evaluation and must, as such, be monitored by external examiners.
 A pass mark of at least 50% is required. - 3.
 Student interns who pass the end-of-rotation evaluation, continue with the next "semester rotations" and may re-join their original group for the duration of the rest of the SIC.
 The third rotation of the semester will then again be out of phase. - 4.
 Student interns who fail the end-of-rotation evaluation again (i.e. first examination), routinely continue with the next rotations or semester activity as applicable according to the number of rotations failed.
-Such student interns will complete the unsuccessful rotations at the end of the training period, after all other rotations have been passed. - 5.
-The sixth year of study may be failed twice, provided that no previous year has been failed.
-This means that there is a total of seven semesters available for the sixth year of study to a student intern who has not failed any previous year of study.
+Such student interns will complete the unsuccessful rotations at the end of the training period, after all other rotations have been passed.

+5. The sixth year of study may be failed once, provided that no previous year has been failed.
+This means that there is a total of five semesters available for the sixth year of study to a student intern who has not failed any previous year of study.